goetas/TemplatedUriRouter/README.md

 Hautelook Templated URI Router
 ==============================

-Symfony2 UrlGenerator that provides a [RFC-6570][RFC-6570] compatible router and URL Generator.
+Symfony URL generator that provides an [RFC-6570](https://tools.ietf.org/html/rfc6570)-compatible router.

-Currently it is extremely naive, and incomplete.
+Currently, it is extremely naive and incomplete.
 However, it does what we need it to do.
 Contributions are welcome.

 [![Build Status](https://secure.travis-ci.org/hautelook/TemplatedUriRouter.png?branch=master)](https://travis-ci.org/hautelook/TemplatedUriRouter)

+## Requirements

+- PHP 8.0.2 or greater
+- Symfony Routing component 6.0 or greater

 ## Installation